tigrouind/AITD-tools/README.md

    - *LISTLIFE.PAK*
    - *ENGLISH.PAK* (or *FRANCAIS.PAK*)
 4. Copy the file *OBJETS.ITD* (from AITD folder) into GAMEDATA folder.
-5. Start LifeDISA executable.
+5. Start LifeDISA executable with appropriate arguments.
 A file named *output.txt* will be created.

 # TrackDISA